jbuhacoff/manifest-js/README.md

 skip the `url` key so there is no pushing or pulling, and you can still use the manifest tool to manage branches and commits for local repositories.

-## Current manifest

-A special file named `current` points the `manifest` tool at the current manifest for the workspace.

-The name of the current manifest is stored in the file `.manifest/current`.
-If the variable `{current}` is the content of that file, then it corresponds to a manifest file stored at `.manifest/ref/{current}.yaml`.